Amir Khan (boxer): Khan vs. Molina

 Khan split with trainer Freddie Roach following the García defeat and started training under Virgil Hunter.
 It was hoped that the new coach could improve Khan's defensive skills.
 Khan's next fight was against undefeated lightweight prospect Carlos Molina (17–0–1, 7 KOs).
 Molina would be moving up in weight for his first twelve-round fight.
 The fight was aired on Showtime, on 15 December 2012, and took place in the LA Sports Arena in California.
 Khan defeated Molina by TKO in the tenth round and won the WBC Silver light-welterweight title.
 Khan pushed Molina onto the back foot and landed a sharp right hand that cut Molina over the left eye.
 Khan was stiffened by a right hook in the second before steadying the ship and resuming control of the contest.
 With Molina's cut deteriorating badly and taking plenty of punishment, referee Jack Reiss suggested his corner pull him out at the end of the ninth, however Molina was sent out for more, despite it being abundantly clear that he did not have the ability to do Khan much damage.
 Khan started to let his hands go more in round ten, after which his corner finally decided it had seen enough.
 Khan landed 312 of 679 punches thrown (46%), an equal amount of jabs and power shots were landed.
 Molina was less busy, landing 87 of 335 (26%).
 The fight averaged 616,000 viewers.

+In January 2013, Richard Schaefer was engaged in efforts to arrange a rematch between Khan and Danny García, who was scheduled to defend his titles against Zab Judah on 9 February.
+Khan anticipated a ring return on 20 April, in the UK.
+Discussions were ongoing to finalize an opponent.
+Schaefer stated that he had communicated with Garcia's adviser, Al Haymon, who was also interested in the rematch.
+The plan was for Khan to fight in April, followed by a subsequent bout against Garcia in November or December 2013.